Complementary Composite Minimization, Small Gradients in General Norms, and Applications: Lower Bounds

 Comparing to the upper bounds from Theorem~\ref{thm:grad-norm}, it follows that for $p \in (1, 2]$ and $\kappa=2$, our bound is optimal up to a $\log(d)\log(\frac{LR}{(p-1)\epsilon})$ factor; i.e., it is near-optimal.
 Recall that the upper bound for $p=1$ can be obtained by applying the result from Theorem~\ref{thm:grad-norm} with $p = \log(d)/[\log d-1].$ When $p > 2$ and $\kappa=2$, our upper bound is larger than the lower bound by a factor $\Big(\frac{LR}{\epsilon}\Big)^{\frac{p-2}{p+2}}\log(\frac{LR}{\epsilon})(\min\{p, \log(d)\})^\frac{p}{p+2}$.
 The reason for the suboptimality in the $p >2$ regime comes from the polynomial in $1/\epsilon$ factors in the upper bound for complementary composite minimization from Section~\ref{sec:comp-min}, and it is a limitation of the regularization approach used in this work to obtain bounds for the norm of the gradient.
 In particular, we believe that it is not possible to obtain tighter bounds via an alternative analysis by using the same regularization approach.
 Thus, it is an interesting open problem to obtain tight bounds for $p > 2$, and it may require developing completely new techniques.
 Similar complexity gaps are encountered when $\kappa<2;$ however, it is reasonable to suspect that here the lower bounds are not sharp.
-In particular, when $\kappa=1$ points with small subgradients may not even exist, which is not at all reflected in the lower bound.
-Therefore, it is an interesting open problem to investigate how to strengthen these lower bounds for weakly smooth function classes.
+In particular, when $\kappa=1$, the objective function is not guaranteed to be differentiable (see the discussion below Definition~\ref{def:weak-smoothness} in Section~\ref{sec:prelims}) and points with small subgradients may be a zero measure set,\footnote{As a specific example, consider $f(\vx) = \|\vx\|_1.$ Here, the norm of subgradient is constant and bounded away from zero for any $\vx \neq \zeros$ and even at $\vx^{\star} = \zeros$ the subgradient oracle could return any point from $[-1, 1]^d$.} making them difficult (if not impossible) to attain; notice that this is not at all reflected in the lower bound. \markupadd{Therefore, two interesting questions arise: first, how to strengthen these lower bounds for weakly smooth function classes; and second, can we study milder accuracy measures in the weakly smooth case?
+For example, a recent line of work has focused on the task of approximating near stationary points, by use of proximal mappings \cite{Drusvyatskiy:2018,Drusvyatskiy:2021}.
+We leave these interesting open questions for future research.}